eelcodijkstra/teststuff/pySmithPlot/README.md

 pySmithPlot
 ===========

-Matplotlib extension for creating Smith charts with Python
+Matplotlib extension for creating Smith charts with Python.
+Copied from https://github.com/vMeijin/pySmithPlot

 Library for plotting a fully automatic Smith Chart with various customizable parameters and well selected default values.
 It also provides the following